Setup freeRADIUS3 on pfsense with external MySQL (or Mariadb)

 create database radius;

-is your database name - Create a user specifically for freeRadius
+whereradiusis your database name - Create a user specifically for freeRadius

 create user radius@'%' identified by 'my_password123';

-is your user’s password - Grant user radius access to your database called radius
+whereradiusis your username ,my_password123is your user’s password - Grant user radius access to your database called radius

-grant all privileges on radius.* to radius@'%';
+grant all privileges on radius.* to radius@'%'; - Create default tables for freeRadius

 cd /tmp